rathod-yuvraj/DATA_STRUCTURES_IN_JAVA/README.md

 # Deletion : Removing an element from an array at a specific index.
 # Searching : Finding the index of an element in an array.
 *Common Array Operations*
+ # Easy Problems on Array:
+Find the largest three elements in an array
+Find Second largest element in an array
+Move all zeroes to end of array
+Rearrange array such that even positioned are greater than odd Rearrange an array in maximum minimum form using Two Pointer Technique Segregate even and odd numbers
+Reversal algorithm for array rotation
+Print left rotation of array in O(n) time and O(1) space Sort an array in wave form
+Sort an array which contain 1 to n values
+Count the number of possible triangles
+Print All Distinct Elements of a given integer array Find the element that appears once in Array where every other element appears twice Leaders in an array
+Find sub-array with given sum
 *Check if a Java Array Contains a Value*
 How to Copy an Array in Java
 Removing the First Element of an Array